athi2k4/ML-models/README.md

 - **Basic Shapes Generator**:
   - Generates images of basic shapes.
   - Utilizes a GAN architecture to learn and produce shapes.
+- **Stable-Diffusion**
+  - Generates images using the Stable Diffusion model.
+  - Provides an example of importing and using a pre-trained diffusion model.

 ## Installation
 To run the models, you need to have Python installed along with some essential libraries.
 You can install the required dependencies using the following command: